a-r-m-i-n/dce/Documentation/UsersManual/BackendTemplate.rst

 Manual Backend Fluid Template
 =============================

-When you disable the Simple Backend View, you can enter (or reference to a file) a template using the "BackendTemplate" Fluid layout, which has two sections: **header** and **bodytext**
+When you disable the Simple Backend View, you can enter a template (or reference a file using one of the :ref:`supported template file paths <users-manual-template-file-paths>`) based on the "BackendTemplate" Fluid layout, which has two sections: **header** and **bodytext**

 .. code-block:: html